 - WordPress is here to stay: WordPress is growing extremely fast.
 So, it’s pretty clear that all hosts should have some kind of WordPress support.
 And most importantly, a bunch of experts.
 Hosts that don’t do anything for support, could face being left behind.

 Alright Pleskians, it’s time to hit the play button if you want to hear the rest.
-You can listen to our previous episodes here and here.
 Or if you want to simplify the way you manage your website, you can also take a peek at our WordPress Toolkit.
+Remember you can find all episodes of the official Plesk Podcast here and here.
+And if you liked this episode, don’t forget to subscribe and leave a rating and review in Apple Podcast.
 We’ll be back soon with the next installment!

 The Official Plesk Podcast: Next Level Ops Featuring